-When designing your survey, one of the first things you need to do is decide your survey’s purpose.
+When designing a survey, one of the first things you need to do is decide the survey’s purpose.
 Asking yourself, “What is this survey for?” is important, but determining purpose goes beyond this simple question.

 While the above question will help you outline what questions to ask and which topics to cover, this is just the beginning.

 The crucial follow up question is, “What kind of data do I need?”

 This last question is what will determine which question types you will use in your survey.
 Should you use qualitative questions, quantitative questions, or a mix of both?

 First, let’s lock down the definitions of the terms “quantitative” and “qualitative.”

 How Quantitative and Qualitative Survey Questions Affect Your Data

 There are two main categories of question types: quantitative and qualitative.
 Each has its own strengths and weaknesses when it comes to the data they yield, and which you choose will depend on what kind of data you are hoping to collect.

 - Quantitative: relating to, measuring, or measured by the quantity of something rather than its quality.